osmosis-labs/docs/docs/beaker/README.md

 ### Deploy contract on LocalOsmosis

-LocalOsmosis, as it's name suggest, is Osmosis for local development.
+LocalOsmosis, as its name suggest, is Osmosis for local development.
 In the upcoming release, Beaker will have more complete integration with LocalOsmosis, it has to be installed and run separately.

 You can install from source by following the instruction at [osmosis-labs/LocalOsmosis](https://github.com/osmosis-labs/LocalOsmosis), or use the official installer and select option 3: